Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Five-Wave RI-CLPM with Two Indicators Per Factor

 \subsection{Parameter Estimates based on Table 2, 3, and 4}

-\subsection{5-Wave RI-CLPM with 2 Indicators per Construct}
+\subsection{5-Wave RI-CLPM with 2 Indicators Per Construct}

-In this section, I test the 2SLW approach on the higher-order RI-CLPM, that is, we create an latent variable based on the between-person components.
-Prior to testing the three scenarios, I create a baseline model, which is based on Figure~A1 but without the dashed lines.
+In this section, we test the 2SLW approach on the higher-order RI-CLPM, that is, we create an latent variable based on the between-person components.
+Prior to testing the three scenarios, we create a baseline model, which is based on Figure~A1 but without the dashed lines.
 As emphasized by previous studies, SEM-based panel models, including RI-CLPM, CLPM, latent growth models, etc., are based on parametric and asymptotic properties.
 That is, they are linear and follow a distribution.
 Asymptotic properties refer to how an estimator or test behaves as the sample size approaches infinity, with key features such as consistency—where the estimator converges in probability to the true parameter—providing theoretical justification for inference when finite-sample behavior is uncertain or complex.

 Figure~\ref{fig:A1} illustrates a hypothetical scenario where a latent confounder, $c_1$, affects the residuals of WFX$_4$ and WFY$_2$.
-Using this specification, I generate a population model.
-I then estimate an analysis model that omits $c_1$ and its direct effects on the residuals of WFX$_4$ and WFY$_2$.
+Using this specification, we generate a population model. we then estimate an analysis model that omits $c_1$ and its direct effects on the residuals of WFX$_4$ and WFY$_2$.

 If the 2SLW approach functions as intended, it should detect the residual correlation between WFX$_4$ and WFY$_2$ induced by the omitted confounder.
 However, this relationship is not always straightforward.
 In some cases, the LM test may identify a correlation or directional effect between WFX$_4$ and WFY$_2$ that appears statistically significant, even when the underlying causal structure is more complex.